About This Chapter

 9. Raffaele Garofalo: Biography & Contribution to Criminology

 The study of crime and punishment has had many contributors over the years.
-In this lesson, we will discover who Raffaele Garofalo is and what he brought to the field of criminology.
+In this lesson, we'll discover who Raffaele Garofalo is and what he brought to the field of criminology.

 10. Scientific Racism: Definition & Examples